metagenomics/metagenomics-workshop/docs/data_submission/data_submission_intro.rst

 7. Create a sample for the selected MAG we want to submit
 8. Submit the MAG (do the annotation with prokka before doing that)

 So there is a lot to be done.
-Let's get stared by getting webin-cli - a command line tool provided by ENA to allow/facilitate some submissions on the command line
+Let's get started by getting webin-cli - a command line tool provided by ENA to allow/facilitate some submissions on the command line

 Getting webin-cli
 ^^^^^^^^^^^^^^^^